dfelinto/blender-manual/manual/render/shader_nodes/input/attribute.rst

       first in the object data-block, followed by the mesh data-block if not found.
       Custom properties have priority over built-in ones.

-      The property value must be an integer, float, or a vector of 1 to 4 floats; properties of other types are ignored.
+      The property value must be an integer, float, boolean, or a vector of 1 to 4 floats or ints; properties of other types are ignored.
 If a suitable property is not found, all sockets of the node, including *Alpha*, output 0.

       .. tip::